Into to Travel Nursing: Pursue a Career That Moves You

 Your recruiter should know how to get you where you want to go, literally.
 Back to our Hawaii example: you could hit submit on an app for years.
 Or, you could work with a recruiter who can help you get the relevant travel experience necessary for that 300-bed stroke unit on the Big Island.
 See, part of that market knowledge includes knowing what facilities are looking for and how to make your file jump out to hiring managers.
 Or, maybe you want to work on a different unit.
 Your recruiter should be prepared to help you get there and be transparent with a plan.

-Who Will Help Me After Hours?
+Ask Who Will Help You After Hours

 Ask anyone at your agency who will answer your call when you arrive at a location and your home isn’t ready.
 Or what happens if you’re asked to float to a unit and you don’t feel like it’s within your scope?
-Your agency should have specialists ready to take care of you morning, noon, and night.
+Your agency should have specialists ready to take care of your needs morning, noon, and night.
 Your recruiter should also utilize their support teams, like TNAA’s clinical team which has a clinician available for support 24/7.

-A good recruiter can give you feedback about cancel rates, how often their nurses have been called off and should use that information to recommend a pay package for you, like if you need to take Low-Census Protection.
+A good recruiter can give you feedback about cancel rates, how often their nurses have been called off, and should use that information to recommend a pay package for you, like if you need to take Low-Census Protection.
 Taking a job somewhere new comes with a lot of uncertainties.
 An experienced recruiter should be able to provide feedback for you from previous travelers.
 They’ll be able to give you a snapshot of what life will look like for 13 weeks at that location.

 You’ve spoken with a recruiter and feel confident that they understand you, your goals, and where you want to be.
 So what’s next?
 Now they work on securing you an interview.
 A great recruiter will help tailor your file so it gets to a nurse manager, charge nurse, or hiring manager.
 They’ll also coach you so you’ll be prepared to ace your interview and get offered the job.
 But your interview with the facility is a two-way street and you’ll want to make sure that the facility is a good fit for you too.